Not all Will writers are the same (whether they are in a Will Writing Business or a Law firm!)

 - reports of pressure selling and coercion of vulnerable customers.

-I do not dispute that this investigation is needed, and that greater regulation of the sector can address some of these issues.
-However, I do not believe Will Writing or ‘quickie divorces’ should become reserved activities that only law firms can carry out, as I simply don’t feel that the fees law firms charge for simple wills and LPAs are necessarily proportionate.
+We are pleased that the CMA have not decided to argue that Will Writing or ‘quickie divorces’ should become reserved activities that only law firms can carry out.
+We simply don’t feel that the fees law firms charge for wills and LPAs are necessarily proportionate.

 In a previous review of the sector, the CMA was complimentary of the two main regulatory bodies, the SWW and the IPW: